Frequently asked questions

-If your parents are divorced or separated, answer the questions about the parent you lived with more during the past 12 months.
-(If you did not live with one parent more than the other, give answers about the parent who provided more financial support during the past 12 months or during the most recent year that you actually received support from a parent.)
+If your parents are divorced or separated, give answers about the parent who provided more financial support during the past 12 months or during the most recent year that you actually received support from a parent.)
 If this parent is remarried as of today, answer the questions about that parent and your stepparent.

 Financial aid offer questions

 Entering students receive their financial aid offer notifications after February 15 or soon after they have been admitted, whichever is later, if all of the required documents have been sent to us.

 Admitted students will receive an email message letting them know if we are missing items needed to create their financial aid offer notifications.